raustin9/HapfieldNN/README.md

-# HapfieldNN
+# Hapfield Network
-C++ Implementation of a Hapfield neural network
+This is an implementation of a Hapfield neural network in C++